etz06190/cybersecurity-portfolio/ncl-spring-2026/README.md

 ## What stands out

 Three categories were perfect or near-perfect across both games: **Scanning & Reconnaissance**, **Log Analysis**, and **Network Traffic Analysis** (300/300 in the team game).
-These map to the kind of work I describe in [CTF.md](../CTF.md) as feeling natural — picking apart logs and packets to find the thing that doesn't belong.
+These map to the kind of work I describe in [CTF.md](../CTF.md) as feeling natural: picking apart logs and packets to find the thing that doesn't belong.
 The scorecards back that up.

-Password Cracking was my weakest individual category — 74th percentile, 31.6% completion.
+Password Cracking was my weakest individual category, 74th percentile, 31.6% completion.
 I cleared the easy hash identification and best64 challenges, then bombed everything medium and up.
 Accuracy reads 100% because I never submitted a guess, but the completion number tells the real story.

 The 7-percentile jump from individual to team game is worth a note.
 Working with teammates meant I could spend my time on categories I'm strong in (log analysis, network traffic, OSINT) while teammates covered the rest.
-The takeaway isn't about the score — it's about how I work best in a team where roles are clear, which is the same way SOC tier triage actually runs in production.
+The takeaway isn't about the score, it's about how I work best in a team where roles are clear, which is the same way SOC tier triage actually runs in production.